openstack-archive/tripleo-docs/deploy-guide/source/deployment/ansible_config_download_differences.rst

 Ansible config-download differences
 ===================================
-Starting with the Queens release, it is possible to use Ansible to apply the overcloud configuration.
-Since the Rocky release, this method is the new default behavior.
+With the Queens release, it became possible to use Ansible to apply the overcloud configuration and this method became the default behavior with the Rockt release.

 The feature is fully documented at :doc:`ansible_config_download`, while this page details